Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Kadi Grigg 00:28

 In today's episode, we're featuring Ted Neward.
-So Ted, before we jump into the conversation, and Steve will get to you as well, but Ted, can you give us a little bit of a background on who you are and why you're here today?
+So Ted, before we jump into the conversation, Steve will get to you as well, but Ted, can you give us a little bit of a background on who you are and why you're here today?

 Ted Neward 00:41

 Well my name's Ted Neward.
 I'm kind of a I call myself a computational philosopher.
-That's my sort of self given title.
+That's my sort of self-given title.
 I've been in the industry now for 30 years, been programming since 1978 with Apple II Plus with 48K of RAM, and not one, but two floppy drives.
 That was hot setup back then, and I've spent a lot of time as architect, as instructor, as CTO of startups.
 I've worked at companies as large as Rocket Mortgage and all of it I've done with a degree in international relations.

 Kadi Grigg 01:22